How to maintain a refrigerated merchandiser

 This routine is often overlooked by retail employees who likely have little understanding of refrigeration design.

 Cut out the condenser cleaning

 There’s good news on this front however.
-Minus Forty Merchandisers have self-cleaning condensers that eliminate added maintenance, ensuring the unit never overheats.
+A Minus Forty refrigerated merchandiser has self-cleaning condensers that eliminate added maintenance, ensuring the unit never overheats.
 Your refrigerated or freezer merchandising program can now operate with many years of uninterrupted service leaving your employees to do what they do best (sell your products!)

 For more information, contact your Refrigerated Merchandising Guru at Minus Forty Technologies